coderDaiyan/bazar-niketon-client/README.md

 ## Features in this Project

-- In the Home Page there are some products which are loaded from **Backend API**
+- On the Home Page, there are some products loaded from the **backend API**.
-- If any User Clicks on **_Buy Now_** Button, There is an authentication system user is logged in or not.
-If logged in, User can go to checkout page and at a time user can order only one product.
+- If any User Clicks on Buy Now Button, There is an authentication system user is logged in or not.
+If logged in, the user can go to the checkout page and at a time the user can order only one product.
-- There is a Orders page on navigation bar where if user ordered any product in past user can see the orders they ordered in past.
-  By the way, there is also an authentication system 😎
+- There is an Orders page on the navigation bar where if a user ordered any product in the past, the user can see the orders they ordered in the past.
+There is also an authentication system.
-- There is a another page named Admin.
-This is also will be a private route where user needs to authenticate himself.
-Then, There are **2 Options**.

-  - Manage Products
-  - Add Product
+- Admin can add products.
+- Admin can manage products.

-- In Manage Product, User can delete products by user's wish, And if the product deleted this will remove also from **Homepage** and **Database**
+- In Manage Product, the User can delete products by user's wish, And if the product deleted this will remove also from **Homepage** and **Database**.
-- In Add Product, User can add any product and It will be uploaded in **HomePage** and **Database**
+- In Add Product, the User can add any product and It will be uploaded in **HomePage** and **Database**.
-- There is a spinner also in HomePage and Manage-Product, The spinner will rotate until the data arrives.
+- There is a spinner also in HomePage and Manage-Product, The spinner will visible until the data arrives.
 - This is a Responsive Website Also.
 User can visit from any device he wants.

 <br>